 For instance, the Thiruputai Thaalam has the following Angkams – one Laghu and two Dhrutham and symbolically I O O. Now, if the Thiruputai is Thishra Thiruputai, the Laghu will have three Adcharams [ I3 ] and the Thaalam will have seven Adcharams [ I3 O O ]

-The name of the Gathi, Jaathi and Thaalam loses the last "m" when joined to form the full name of the Thaalam e.g. Thishra Jaathi Dhruva Thaalam.
+The name of the Jaathi and Thaalam loses the last "m" when joined to form the full name of the Thaalam e.g. Thishra Jaathi Dhruva Thaalam.

-The thirtyfive thaalam is displayed on the left in a table format.
-The default Jaathi of each of the seven Thaalam is shown in red.
+The thirtyfive thaalam is displayed below in a table format.
+The default Jaathi of each of the seven Thaalam is highlighted.

 Hundread and seventyfive thaalam

-The Suladi Saptha Thaalam can be further expanded, according to the Gathi or Nadai.
+The Suladi Saptha Thaalam can be further expanded, according to the Nadai (or Gathi).
 This forms the hundred and seventy five Thaalam, which are collectively termed the hundred and seventy five Thaalam chakram.
 The below is a summary of number of Adcharam (beats) and Maathirai (sub units) of each of the hundred and seventy five Thaalam.

 The below table summarises the 5 Chaapu Thaalams, unconventional Angkams have been used to make it easier to describe the hand movements.
-U U is two swift Anudhrutham, i.e. beats with the palm facing down. ∩ ∩ is two swift beats with the palm facing up (∩ is the opposite of Anudhrutham and can be termed as the Para Anudhrutham) .
-Both U U and ∩ ∩ represents 1.5 Akshara Kaalam (beat durations).
+U U is two swift Anudhrutham, i.e. beats with the palm facing down. n n is two swift beats with the palm facing up.
+Both U U and nn represents 1.5 Adchara Kaalam (beat durations).

-The Chathushra Chaapu Thaala has become obsolete as it’s simply is clapping of the hand, as that is used in Bhajans (devotional songs).
+The Chathushra Chaapu Thaala has become obsolete as it’s simply the clapping of the hand.
+This has been replaced with Chathushra Eaka Thaalam or Aathi Thaalam.